 In addition to dedicated SCM services, students gain access to:

-- An extensive array of workshops and programs through MIT’s centralized Global Education and Career Development Office (GECD)
+- An extensive array of workshops and programs through MIT’s centralized Career Advising and Progressional Development (CAPD).

-- Job and Internship and Postings (via CareerBridge)
+- Job and Internship and Postings (via Handshake).

 - MIT’s alumni directory